| Editorial Office

 Proof: A galley proof of accepted manuscripts and CTA form will be sent by e-mail to the corresponding author.
 Corrections should be indicated on the proof and sent back to the International Heart Journal Association within 72 hours after receipt.
 The same deadline also applies to authors from outside Japan since they can send corrections by e-mail or fax.

-All manuscripts published in International Heart Journal will be subject to a JPY140,000 publication fee.
-This covers all costs relating to publication of an accepted manscript.
-Invited manuscripts will be exempt from this fee.
+Publication Cost: All manuscripts except for Letters published in International Heart Journal will be subject to a 150,000 Japanese Yen (JPY) publication fee.
+This covers all costs relating to publication of an accepted manuscript up to a total of 8 tables and figures, and 50 references.
+Additional charges are JPY 2,000 per table or figures, and JPY 2,000 per additional 50 references.
+Letters will be subject to a JPY 75,000 publication fee as of April 2023.
+Invited manuscripts will be exempt from these fees.

 Reprints: Reprints will be available for a fee.
 The corresponding author should request reprints when they return the galley proof.
 (See 'Proof')